 "Ha ha!" my father laughs heartily.
 "Good!
 Soon as you're on your feet, I'll have the feast prepared, and you can regale us all with the tale of how you slew a dragon!"

 My mother gives him a stern look, and the big man shrinks a little.

 He continues in a hushed whisper, "Forgive me, my dear, but our daughter did just slay a dragon."

 "And almost died.
 You've kept her long enough.
 Out."

-The feast begins as soon as I am cleared to leave my room.
-I emerge into the square and find myself assaulted on all sides by members of the clan.
 I can smell the pigs roasting in the fire pits, their juices dripping and sizzling on the flames.
 The kitchen hands have the feasting pavilion decked with colorful ribbons, knotted and adorned with dragon scales that glisten like black glass in the sun.
 Food covers the tables.
 It'll be there all day as people come and go, eating what they please until evening, when dinner will be set.
 While everybody else eats, I'll stand before the roaring fire and tell my story.